AndiBrunner/logstash-buildpack/README.md

 The following settings are allowed:

-* `log-level`: Log level, "Info" or "Debug".
-Defaults to "Info"
-* `version`: Version of Logstash to be deployed.
-Defaults to 6.0.0
+* `certificates`: additional certificates to install (array of certificate names, without file extension).
+Defaults to none.
 * `cmd-args`: Additional command line arguments for Logstash.
 Empty by default
-* `java-opts`: Additional java arguments.
-Empty by default
-* `reserved-memory`: Reserved memory in MB which should not be used by heap memory.
-Default is 300
-* `heap-percentage`: Percentage of memory (Total memory - reserved memory) which can be used by the heap memory: Default is 75
 * `config-check`: Shall we do a Logstash config test before startting Logtstash.
 Defaults to true.
-* `enable-service-fallback`: In case there is no service binded to the app in automated mode: We will fallback to stdout.
-Defaults to false.
 * `config-templates`: Defines which config templates should be used (array).
 Defaults to none
 * `config.templates.name`: Name of a pre-defined config template
 * `config.template.service-instance-name`: Service Instance Name to which should be connected
-* `plugins`: additional plugins to install (array of plugin names).
-Defaults to none.
-* `certificates`: additional certificates to install (array of certificate names, without file extension).
-Defaults to none.
 * `curator`: Curator settings
 * `curator.install`: Defines if Curator should be installed or not.
 Defaults to false.
 * `curator.schedule`: Schedule for curator (when to run curator) in cron like syntax (https://godoc.org/github.com/robfig/cron).
 Format `second minute hour day_of_month month day_of_week`
+* `enable-service-fallback`: In case there is no service binded to the app in automated mode: We will fallback to stdout.
+Defaults to false.
+* `heap-percentage`: Percentage of memory (Total memory - reserved memory) which can be used by the heap memory: Default is 75
+* `java-opts`: Additional java arguments.
+Empty by default
+* `log-level`: Log level, "Info" or "Debug".
+Defaults to "Info"
+* `plugins`: additional plugins to install (array of plugin names).
+Defaults to none.
+If you are in a disconnected environment put the plugin binaries into the plugin folder.
+* `reserved-memory`: Reserved memory in MB which should not be used by heap memory.
+Default is 300
+* `version`: Version of Logstash to be deployed.
+Defaults to 6.0.0

 #### Example `Logstash` file: